JesseRubio/Wiresmack/README.md

-# **Airsmack**
+# **Wiresmack**

-_Airsmack is a tool designed for wireless network monitoring and attack automation using Airodump-ng and related utilities._
+_Wiresmack is a tool designed for wireless network monitoring and attack automation using Airodump-ng and related utilities._

 ## Overview
-Airsmack streamlines *wireless security assessments* by automating data collection, deauthentication attacks, and handshake captures.
+Wiresmack streamlines *wireless security assessments* by automating data collection, deauthentication attacks, and handshake captures.
 It integrates *multiprocessing*, *subprocess management*, and *custom scripting* for efficient execution.

 **Developed and Tested on:**
 ```